PacificBiosciences/pbfusion/README.md

 Because this fusion still has >3 genes in it, it would get filtered out.
 `--max-variability` allows you to filter based on breakpoint variability [default 1000].

+As of v0.4.0, the default behavior is to mark entries with simple majority of immune genes as `LOW`.
+We use the GENCODE `gene_type` field to classify annotations as immune.
+This filter can be disabled by setting the `--allow-immune` option.
+Additionally, we mark entries with mitochondrial genes as `LOW`, which can be disabled with the `--allow-mito` option.
+Lastly, we have implemented a promiscuity filter to help decrease false positives.
+This filter works by taking all of the `MEDIUM` fusion entries and tracking how many different gene partners each gene has.
+If `Gene_A` has entries with genes `B`, `C`, ..., `K`, then `Gene_A` will be subject to the promiscuity filter [default is 8 gene partners].
+For genes with many partners, we calculate the expected coverage for these entries as `sum(read_coverage) // n_partners`.
+Entries that do not pass this expected coverage will get marked as `LOW`.

 ## Examples <a name="examples"></a>